SONGNightbreeze/React_axios/Notes.md

-Instead of getting the student data, you get the public/index.html file under staging, which is the index.html under 3000 that was requested so the public file is the root path of the server on port 3000 If you try it to axios.get('http://localhost:3000/index2.html').then
+Instead of getting the student data, you get the public/index.html file under staging, which is the index.html under 3000 that was requested so the public file is the root path of the server on port 3000

+If you try it to axios.get('http://localhost:3000/index2.html').then
-report an error because there is no index2.html file in public under the root path of port 3000. then the server1.js server is requested again, and the server terminal shows that it was requested.
+report an error because there is no index2.html file in public under the root path of port 3000.
+then the server1.js is requested again, and the server terminal shows that it was requested.
-Because the public is not found on port 3000, it automatically goes to server1.js on port 5000 to find it. the principle of configuring the proxy is that if there is no data on port 3000, then it will look for data on port 5000.
+Because the public is not found on port 3000, it automatically goes to server1.js on port 5000 to find it.

+the principle of configuring the proxy is that if there is no data on port 3000, then it will look for data on port 5000.

 ## Method 2.